matn7/CS-Notes/src/main/java/basic_java/hearts/STREAMS.md

 System.out.println(idToName);
 ```

-- The Collectors.toMap has another implementation Collector<T, ?, Map<K,U>> toMap(Function<? super T, ?
+- The `Collectors.toMap()` has another implementation Collector<T, ?, Map<K,U>> toMap(Function<? super T, ?
   extends K> keyMapper, Function<? super T, ? extends U> valueMapper, BinaryOperator<U>
-  mergeFunction).The mergeFunction is mostly used to select either new value or retain old value if the key is
+  mergeFunction).
+The mergeFunction is mostly used to select either new value or retain old value if the key is
   repeated when adding a new member in the Map from a list.

 - The mergeFunction often looks like: (s1, s2) -> s1 to retain value corresponding to the repeated key, or (s1,